 Future standardization efforts should consider the following items to address vulnerability issues identified earlier in this Annex:

-Pragma Restrictions may be extended to statically constrain dubious uses of control structures (see 6.31 Unstructured programming [EWD]).
+Pragma Restrictions is permitted to be extended to statically constrain dubious uses of control structures (see 6.31 Unstructured programming [EWD]).

-When appropriate, language-defined checks should be added to reduce the possibility of multiple outcomes from a single construct, such as by disallowing side-effects in cases where the order of evaluation may affect the result, similar to those specified for use of “in out” or “out” parameters of functions (see 6.24 Side-effects and order of evaluation [SAM] and 6.55 Unspecified behaviour [BQF]).
+When appropriate, language-defined checks should be added to reduce the possibility of multiple outcomes from a single construct, such as by disallowing side-effects in cases where the order of evaluation can affect the result, similar to those specified for use of “in out” or “out” parameters of functions (see 6.24 Side-effects and order of evaluation [SAM] and 6.55 Unspecified behaviour [BQF]).

 When appropriate, language-defined checks should be added to reduce the possibility of erroneous execution, such as by disallowing unsynchronized access to shared variables (see 6.56 Undefined behaviour [EWF]).